vedaldi/practical-object-category-detection/doc/instructions.md

 > **Question:** what can you deduce about the object variability from the average image?

+> **Question:** most boxes extend slightly around the object extent.
+Why do you think this may be valuable in learning a detector?

 ### Step 1.2: Extract HOG features from the training images

 Object detectors usually work on top of a layer of low-level features.
 In this case, we use HOG (*histogram of oriented gradients*) features.
 In order to learn a model of the object, we start by extracting features from the image patches corresponding to the available training examples.
 This is done by the following `for` loop: